rtkaratekid/sick-code-examples/c/modern_c/README.md

 ---

-1.1) C is an imperitive programming language.
+1.1) C is an imperative programming language.
 1.2) C is a compiled programming language.
 1.3) A correct C program is portable between different platforms.
 1.4) A C program should compile cleanly without warnings.